-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF ALL OF THE NOMINEES LISTED BELOW AND "FOR" ITEMS 2 AND 3.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF ALL OF THE NOMINEES LISTED BELOW, AND "FOR" ITEMS 2 AND 3.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
 PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ☑

-1. The election as directors of all of the Nominees or the individual nominees listed below: FOR WITHOLD
+1. The election as directors of all of the Nominees or the individual nominees listed

+below except as marked to the contrary below).

-ALL NOMINEES
+ALL NOMINEES FOR AGAINST ABSTAIN

 Jeffrey W. Eckel

-Rebecca B. Blalock
+Clarence D. Armbrister

 Teresa M. Brenner

-Mark J. Cirilli
+Michael T. Eckhart

+Nancy C. Floyd

+Simone F. Lagomarsino

 Charles M. O'Neil

 Richard J. Osborne

 Steven G. Osgood

-FOR AGAINST ABSTAIN

-2. The ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.
+The ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2021.

 3. The advisory approval of the compensation of the Named Executive Officers as described in the Compensation Discussion and Analysis, the compensation tables and other narrative disclosure in this proxy statement.

+The transaction of any other business that may properly come before the meeting or any postponement or adjournment thereof.
-The undersigned acknowledges receipt from Hannon Armstrong Sustainable Infrastructure Capital, Inc. before the execution of this proxy of the Notice of Annual Meeting of Stockholders and a Proxy Statement for the Annual Meeting of Stockholders, the terms of which are incorporated herein by reference, and the 2018 Annual Report to Stockholders.

-If this Proxy is properly executed, the votes entitled to be cast by the undersigned will be cast (i) as directed or, if no direction is given, will be cast "FOR" the election of all of the nominees listed herein and "FOR" items 2 and 3, and (ii) in the discretion of the Proxy holders on any other business that may properly come before the meeting or any adjournment or postponement thereof.
+The undersigned acknowledges receipt from Hannon Armstrong Sustainable Infrastructu Statement for the Annual Meeting of Stockholders, the terms of which are incorporated 1 If this Proxy is properly executed, the votes entitled to be cast by the undersigned will be "FOR" items 2 and 3, and (ii) in the discretion of the Proxy holders on any other busines herein by reference e cast (i) as direct nce, and the 2020 An cted or, if no direction nual Report to Stockl 1 is given, will be cas holders. t "FOR" the election n of all of the nominees

+I plan to attend the Annual Meeting via live webcast at www.virtualshareholdermee eting.com/HASI 2021 0 11 1

-I p lan to attend the Annual Meeti ng count, please check the box at the right of the registered name(s) on the acco icate your new address in the address spa be submitted via this method. ice J 1 T 1 Signatu are of Stockholder Date: Signature of Stock holder Date:
+To change the address on your account, please check the box at the right and indica note that changes to the registered name(s) on the account may not be submitted via lress in the address sp ace above.
+Please

+Signature of Stockholder Date: Signature of Stock cholder Date:

-Note: Please sign exactly as your name or names appear on this Proxy and date.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+Note: Please sign exactly as your name or names appear on this Proxy and date or guardian, please give full title as such.
+If the signer is a corporation, pl sign in partnership name by authorized person. .
+When shares a lease sign full co re held jointly, each h prporate name by duly nolder should sign.
+W authorized officer, g hen signing as exect giving full title as suc utor, administrator, atto ch.
+If signer is a partner rney, trustee ship, please

-^{4.} The transaction of any other business that may properly come before the meeting or any adjournment thereof.